Adroiti/docs-for-code-review-tools/tfsec/aws-eks-no-public-cluster-access.md

-Pattern: EKS Clusters should have the public access disabled
+Pattern: Use of public cluster access for AWS EKS

 Issue: -

 ## Description

-EKS clusters are available publicly by default, this should be explicitly disabled in the vpc_config of the EKS cluster resource.
+EKS clusters are available publicly by default, this should be explicitly disabled in the `vpc_config` of the EKS cluster resource.

 **Resolution**: Don't enable public access to EKS Clusters.